lucywi/DSI-DC1-admin/homework-policy.md

 - Each week, **one assignment and the lab** will be reviewed and commented upon by your squad instructor.

 - The other assignments will be checked only for meaningful progress.
-These will be checked by **Robin**.
 In general, feedback will not be given on these assignments by the grading instructor unless you specifically request it.

 ## What to include with your submission